Linda Johnson (poker player): Poker playing career

+In 2017, She was the inaugural inductee into the WPT Honors Club, representing outstanding contributions to the WPT and the greater poker community.

-As of 2010, her total live tournament winnings exceed $300,000.
+As of 2025, her total live tournament winnings exceed $469,659.

 Other poker activities

 Johnson is known as "The First Lady of Poker", a phrase coined by Mike Sexton due to her lengthy association with the game, in particular the World Poker Tour (WPT) as she explains in the Ladies Night episode of WPT Season 6.

 She worked as the publisher of CardPlayer Magazine for eight years, before selling the company to Barry Shulman.
 However, she still writes articles for the magazine.
-She also set up the Tournament Directors Association (TDA), which sets common rules for tournaments such as the WPT.
+Johnson is one of the founding members of the Tournament Directors Association (TDA), which sets common rules for tournaments such as the WPT.
 She continues to be involved with the TDA by serving on the Board of Directors.

 Johnson was one of the founders of the World Poker Tour and was the announcer to the studio audience for its first six seasons.
-In addition, she is a partner in Card Player Cruises.
+In addition, she was an owner and founding partner in Card Player Cruises for 33 years and is currently a partner in Poker Player Cruises.